seglo/crm/README.md

 ## Tests

+Builds run on push to master repo on github on Travis CI.
+See latest build: https://travis-ci.org/seglo/crm.
 I only implemented front-end tests because that's where the bulk of the work went.
 The server side controller layer is very small.
 If the complexity were to get more complicated then I would re-evaluate.

 Client side tests are Jasmine specifications, run by the Karma test runner, using the Phantom headless browser.